BaseModelAI/EMDE/README.md

 <p align="left"><img width="130" src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/79/Synerise_logo.svg/2560px-Synerise_logo.svg.png" /></p>

-**Synerise** is using EMDE working with clients from many industries such as:
+**Synerise** is using EMDE working with clients from many industries such as:\
 *retail*, *ecommerce*, *banking*, *telco*, *travel*, *health*, *insurance*, *automotive*, *fashion*

-for tasks including:
+for tasks including:\
 *recommendations*, *propensity prediction*, *churn prediction*, *anaomaly detection*, *customer scoring*, *customer matching*, *behavioral super-segmentation*

-# Efficient Manifold Density Estimator
+# EMDE

-**EMDE** is a framework utilizing arbitrary vector representations with the property of local similarity to succinctly represent smooth probability densities on Riemannian manifolds.
+**Efficient Manifold Density Estimator** is a framework utilizing arbitrary vector representations with the property of local similarity to succinctly represent smooth probability densities on Riemannian manifolds.

 **EMDE** can be used to: